 - Avoid replying to emails, take care when clicking on any links or opening attachments, and be careful when calling back taking care to use independently obtained contact details.

-To assist further you may find the below documents helpful in protecting you against fraudulent activity:
+To assist further you may find the below documents helpful in protecting you against cyber fraud activity:

 Action Fraud Leaflet